-Students dismissed from Livonia High School following broken water main, boil advisory in place
+Livonia High School closed Friday following broken water main, boil advisory in place for town

 Latest Weather Blog

-Students dismissed from Livonia High School following broken water main, boil advisory in place
+Livonia High School closed Friday following broken water main, boil advisory in place for town

 LIVONIA - A broken water main in Livonia led to students being dismissed from Livonia High School on Thursday, school officials said.